German yields rise to highest since June, focus turns to euro zone inflation

 By Yoruk Bahceli

-AMSTERDAM, Aug 28 (Reuters) - German bond yields briefly rose to their highest since early June on Friday, after the U.S. Federal Reserve's decision to target average inflation pushed yields to multi-month highs on both sides of the Atlantic.
+AMSTERDAM, Aug 28 (Reuters) - German bond yields rose to their highest since early June in early Friday trade, after the U.S. Federal Reserve's decision to target average inflation pushed yields to multi-month highs on both sides of the Atlantic.

 Fed Chairman Jerome Powell said on Thursday the central bank would now try to keep inflation at an average 2% over time, offsetting below-2% periods with higher inflation "for some time", and to ensure employment does not fall short of its maximum level.